move-coop/parsons/docs/ngpvan.rst

 ********

 The VAN module leverages the VAN API and generally follows the naming convention of their API endpoints.
-It is recommended that you reference their `API documentation <https://developers.ngpvan.com/van-api#van>`_ to additional details and information.
+It is recommended that you reference their `API documentation <https://docs.ngpvan.com/reference/overview>`_ for additional details and information.

 .. note::